Animation | Minneapolis College of Art and Design

 3 credits

-The primary focus of this class is to provide media arts students with the tools that will enable them to enter professional practice immediately following graduation.
+This course provides animation students with the tools to enter professional practice immediately following graduation.
 Each student is required to produce a polished resume, artist statement, website, professional identity system, and portfolio.
-Topics include long-range goal creation and planning; financial, legal, and other business considerations; grant writing; and communication and marketing skills involving verbal, written, and visual presentations.
-Topics are presented through lectures, critiques, and presentations by experts in the field.
+Topics include long-range goal creation and planning; financial, legal, and other business considerations; grant writing; and communication and marketing skills demonstrated via verbal, written, and visual presentations.
+Topics are investigated through a series of lectures, critiques, and presentations by experts in the field.

 Prerequisites: Junior standing